 It's important to note that pharmacoperone research has been done in isolated cells and in mice but not (as far as I know) in the human body.
 Mouse research often applies to humans, but this is not always true.

 Ideally, it would be nice to correct the cause of a disease.
 The instructions for making a protein are encoded in a gene.
 If the gene is mutated (altered), it will code for a mutant protein.
 Replacing a mutant gene with a normal one might be the best treatment for a disease caused by a misfolded protein.
 If this can't be done or isn’t applicable, however, correcting the misfolding is important.
 A patient may have to take pharmacoperones for their entire life in order to compensate for the production of misfolded proteins in their body.

 The research that is being performed in relation to the complex topics of protein folding, misfolding, and disease may produce other disease treatments in addition to pharmacoperones.
 The research is intensifying as scientists discover the widespread effects of misfolded molecules.
 Future discoveries may be exciting and very useful.
 I hope this is the case.

-Pharmacoperones and disease treatment from the NIH (National Institutes of Health)
+- Pharmacoperones and disease treatment (abstract) from the NIH or the National Institutes of Health

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.